joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/02/world/canada/carney-antisemitism-toronto-canada.html

 **Martin Scorsese Is Embracing A.I.**\
-`In a clear sign of Hollywood’s softening stance on artificial intelligence, the cinema icon is backing Black Forest Labs, an image generation start-up.`\
+`In a sign of Hollywood’s softening stance on artificial intelligence, the cinema icon is backing Black Forest Labs, an image and video generation start-up.`\
 https://www.nytimes.com/2026/06/02/business/media/martin-scorsese-artificial-intelligence.html

 **Street Style Look of the Week: Managing to Stand Out With Neutrals**\